The Celtic

 The Black Moon ~ Variable

-are two dark cycles of the moon in any given
+there are two dark cycles of the moon in any given calendar

 Celtic Deities